Understanding the Risks and Rewards of Combining Unbiased and Possibly Biased Estimators, with Applications to Causal Inference: Proofs

-\textbf{Proof of~\Cref{lemma:MSEBoundCov_supremum}}: Because the expression in Equation~\eqref{eq:sup_mse_cov} is a differentiable function of $\delta$, we will first enumerate all of the stationary points (where the derivative is zero), and then demonstrate that the chosen value achieves the maximum objective value over all such stationary points.
+{{\Delta}} {{\Delta^2}} \MSEBoundLemma* \begin{proof} Because the expression in~\cref{eq:sup_mse_cov} is a differentiable function of $\m$, we enumerate all of the stationary points, and demonstrate that the chosen value achieves the maximum objective value over all such stationary points.
 We will use the simplifying expressions